ffsolutions/php-algorand-sdk/README.md

-# PHP Algorand SDK (algod, algokey, kmd, transactions and indexer)
+# PHP Algorand SDK 2.0 (algod, algokey, kmd, transactions and indexer)

-A PHP library for interacting with the Algorand network.
+A Pure PHP (no dependencies) library for interacting with the Algorand network.

 All files in this directory will show you about the best pratices that you should do when implementing  **php-algorand-sdk** into your project.